COMPILED VERSION OF SOCPROG

 The compiled version of SOCPROG allows users to use the programs without a version of MATLAB.
 This is obviously a benefit, but there are some costs.
 The flexibility of MATLAB is lost in the compiled version: you cannot change the code to do exactly what you want, or use results produced by SOCPROG for further analyses in MATLAB.
 For many users, the biggest drawback may be that the figures and graphs produced cannot be modified easily (in the uncompiled version they can be altered quite easily in a huge range of ways).
 However, the figures can be exported (e.g. as .emf files) which can be edited by other programs.

-This compiled version of SOCPROG2.9 (unlike the uncompiled version) is designed to be used with Windows 7, 8 and 10–I don’t think it works on other platforms (MAC or LINUX), and have heard of problems with it working on Windows Vista.
+This compiled version of SOCPROG2.10 (unlike the uncompiled version) is designed to be used with fairly recent versions of Windows–I don’t think it works on other platforms (MAC or LINUX).
 [However, Note from Thibaut Bouveroux on 13 March 2017: “I have a MacBook pro, with the OS X El Captain.
 I have installed Parallels Desktop 12, which allows to run Windows in a Mac.
 Then I have installed Windows 7 family pack and installed SocProg 2.7, and all is working perfectly… I have also tried Windows 8 pro 64bit, but SocProg wasn’t working with this version.”].

-After clicking “Download compiled SOCPROG2.9” you will receive a zipped folder (SOCPROG2.9_compiled.zip) which contains one file:
+After clicking “Download compiled SOCPROG2.10” you will receive a zipped folder (SOCPROG2.10_compiled.zip).

 Other Notes: